Flag of England: Union Flag

 The flag of England is one of the key components of the Union Flag.
 The Union Flag has been used in a variety of forms since the proclamation by Orders in Council 1606, when the flags of Scotland and England were first merged to symbolise the Union of the Crowns.
 (The Union of the Crowns having occurred in 1603).
 In Scotland, and in particular on Scottish vessels at sea, historical evidence suggests that a separate design of Union Flag was flown to that used in England.

 In the Acts of Union of 1707, which united the Kingdom of Scotland and the Kingdom of England to become the Kingdom of Great Britain, it was declared that "the Crosses of St. George and St. Andrew be conjoined, in such Manner as her Majesty shall think fit, and used in all Flags, Banners, Standards and Ensigns, both at Sea and Land."

 From 1801, to symbolise the union of the Kingdom of Great Britain with the Kingdom of Ireland, a new design which included St Patrick's Cross was adopted for the flag of the United Kingdom of Great Britain and Ireland.
 The Flag of the United Kingdom, having remained unchanged following the partition of Ireland in 1921 and creation of the Irish Free State and Northern Ireland, continues to be used as the flag of the United Kingdom of Great Britain and Northern Ireland.

 Saint George's Cross.
 In the Union Flag this represents the entire Kingdom of England, including Wales.

-The English version of the First Union Flag, 1606, used mostly in England and, from 1707, the flag of the Kingdom of Great Britain.
+English version of the first Union Flag, (1606), used in the Kingdom of England and, from 1707, adopted as flag of the unified Kingdom of Great Britain.

-The Scottish version of the First Union Flag saw limited use in Scotland from 1606 to 1707, following the Union of the Crowns.
+The Scottish version of the first Union Flag saw limited use in the Kingdom of Scotland from 1606 to 1707, following the Union of the Crowns.

-The Second Union Flag, 1801, incorporating Cross of Saint Patrick, following Union of Great Britain and Kingdom of Ireland.
+The second Union Flag, (1801), incorporated the Cross of Saint Patrick, following the Union of the Kingdom of Great Britain and Kingdom of Ireland.

+The construction of the 1801 Union Flag, showing its three component flags.